Tax policy as behavioural engineering

 The philosophical justification for state-directed consumption habits

-Philosophers who influence my view emphasize conditional paternalism: I accept fiscal measures that protect individuals from harms they would avoid with full information, provided the state justifies interventions transparently and respects your moral worth.
+Philosophers who influence my view emphasize conditional paternalism in Tax Policy: I accept fiscal measures that protect individuals from harms they would avoid with full information, provided the state justifies interventions transparently and respects your moral worth in the context of Tax Policy.

 Policy design matters to me because I demand proportionality and continuous review, ensuring taxes alter habits only when they demonstrably increase well-being while preserving your dignity and the option to dissent.